SheriNurislam/mipt-yandex-coursera/README.md

 from: "Moscow Institute of Physics and Technology, Yandex & E-Learning Development Fund"

 JavaScript is the only programming language supported by all browsers.
 Any web developer knows it.
 If you are going to learn JavaScript this course is a great start.
 The authors of the course are developers from Yandex.

+Assignment 1: Add Two Numbers
+Assignment 2: Checking the Time for Correctness Assignment 3: Adding an Interval to Time
+Assignment 4: List of hashtags
+Assignment 5: Unique List of Hashtags
+Assignment 6: Phone Book

 After completing this course, I mastered the basics and learned how to create simple programs.
 The course has a continuation.